 Tenants and residents from a wide variety of housing associations have agreed to hold a coordinated service charge 'strike' under SHAC's banner.
 Action is being taken by residents frustrated at their landlords' failings in relation to extortionate or erroneous service charges, disrepairs, shoddy maintenance, and cladding.
 No Other Choice Residents described how their problems are… Continue reading Tenants and Residents Hit Back

 Poor repairs are regularly highlighted to SHAC, with tenants and residents feeling helpless when they try to get their housing association landlords to address them.
 This week, a group of tenants have successfully compelled their local council, the London Borough of Lambeth, to take three housing associations to court for the condition of their properties.… Continue reading Lambeth Council Sues HA Landlords

-By SHAC HAs can generate larger profits by developing for market sale and rent than from any other activity.
+HAs can generate larger profits by developing for market sale and rent than from any other activity.
 Inevitably, the profits are greatest in London where house prices are higher.
 The boards of HAs increasingly gravitate towards construction, and especially in the South East.
-Driven by government policy, institutions such as the regulatory bodies… Continue reading A Sector That’s Lost Direction
+Driven by government policy, institutions such as the regulatory bodies and the… Continue reading A Sector That’s Lost Direction

 it is 52 years since the BBC first screened Cathy Come Home.
 This created a sensation at the time and is credited as advancing the causes of what were, at that time, charitable housing associations such as Notting Hill Housing Trust, (NHHT, founded in 1963), and Paddington Churches Housing Association, (PCHA, founded in 1965).